semgrep/semgrep-docs/docs/deployment/managed-scanning.md

     - Semgrep Code
     - Semgrep Supply Chain
     - Semgrep Secrets
+- Managed scanning performs both full scans and diff-aware scans when a developer creates a pull request.

 :::note
 To receive Supply Chain findings, you must have a supported lockfile in your repository.
 Managed scanning does **not** support lockfile generation.